mfelczak/bepress/README.md

 - `iss#` is the issue number folder that contains all articles for the issue
 - `#` is the article # folder that contains the article metadata.xml and fulltext.pdf files

+### Plugin installation
-You will need an **OJS 3.1.0-1 or newer** installation with the following:
+This plugin will need to be installed in your **OJS 3.1.1 or newer** installation:
+- Ensure that the plugin branch/version matches your version of OJS
+- The destination folder for the plugin should be `plugins/importexport/bepress`

+For example, to install this plugin via git for OJS 3.1.2:
+`cd /path/to/ojs`
+`git clone https://github.com/mfelczak/bepress.git plugins/importexport/bepress`
+`cd plugins/importexport/bepress`
+`git checkout -b stable-3_1_2 origin/stable-3_1_2`
+`cd ../../..`
+`php lib/pkp/tools/installPluginVersion.php plugins/importexport/bepress/version.xml`

+### OJS setup
+Your OJS install will also need to include the following:
-- a destination journal for imported content
+- a destination journal in OJS for imported content
 - an Author user that should be used as the default account for imported articles
 - an Editor user that should be assigned to imported articles

-You will need to install the bepress import plugin in your OJS installation to `plugins/importexport/bepress`

 ## Usage